Heather Rose: Children's novels

-Adaptations to theatre and film

-In January 2022, the world premiere of a play adapted from The Museum of Modern Love by Tom Holloway was staged at the Sydney Festival.

-The Museum of Modern Love has been optioned for film by multi-award-winning production team GoodThing Productions.

-In April 2022 Screen Australia announced funding for a number of projects, including a six-part television series based on Bruny.
-It is to be written by playwright Suzie Miller, produced by Sue Maslin and Charlotte Seymour.

 Other writing

 Rose has also been published in several collections, including Some Girls Do edited by Jacinta Tynan (2007), Mosaic (2008) edited by Rosalind Bradley, and Dirty Words: A Literary Dictionary of Sex Terms (2008) edited by Ellen Sussman.

-She has also had fiction and non-fiction, including reviews, published in Island magazine, Art & Australia, Art Monthly and Meanjin.
+Rose has also had fiction and non-fiction, including reviews, published in Island magazine, Art & Australia, Art Monthly and Meanjin.

+Adaptations

+The Museum of Modern Love has been optioned for film by multi-award-winning production team GoodThing Productions.
+In January 2022, the world premiere of a play adapted from The Museum of Modern Love by Tom Holloway was staged at the Sydney Festival.

 Business and the arts

 In 1999, Rose co-founded an advertising agency, Coo'ee Tasmania, a member of the international Coo'ee Network across Europe, Australasia and the United States, with Rose as managing director.
 Growth of Coo'ee and the success of its campaigns led to Rose being named Telstra Tasmanian Business Woman of the Year 2004.
 Rose was chair of the Coo'ee Network of agencies across Australasia from 2005 to 2007.

 In 2007 Coo'ee Tasmania left the Coo'ee Network and partnered with Green Team Global in New York.
 Green Team Australia became Australia's first "green" advertising agency specialising in community engagement.
 Green Team Australia has won over 25 international creative awards.

 In 2008 Rose was appointed chair of the Festival of Voices, a Hobart-based arts festival celebrating song, music and the voice.
 Over the following three years she built the festival into one of the state's leading annual festivals.

 The festival and Green Team Australia received both the Tasmanian and the national 2010 Australian Business Arts Foundation (ABAF) Award for SMEs, through a partnership created by Rose.

-She is a mentor in the Tasmanian Leaders Program, which trains business people in leadership excellence.
+Rose has been an inaugural mentor in the Tasmanian Leaders Program, which trains business people in leadership excellence.
 Rose was a founding board member of the Macquarie Point Development Corporation from 2012 to 2016.

-Rose was appointed as a trustee of the Tasmanian Museum and Art Gallery in 2020.
+Rose was a trustee of the Tasmanian Museum and Art Gallery from 2020 to 2025.